Share This Article

 The wider dating-show boom gave the trend room to scale

 The wider Korean dating-show boom gave the noona trend room to scale because the market already trained viewers to sample increasingly specific romance concepts.
 Channel A's Heart Signal 5 is not a noona-format show, but its return still matters here because, as reported by The Korea Herald, the genre remains in a golden age driven by low production costs, audience appetite for emotional realism, and the appeal of watching other people's relationships unfold in real time.
+That wider youth-facing energy is also visible in Tsuki's panel-era presence around the current Heart Signal 5 cycle, which helps keep dating TV legible to newer viewers.
 That environment rewards sharper segmentation.
 Once viewers accept formats built around exes, siblings, or intense cohabitation rules, a concept focused on older women and younger men stops looking risky and starts looking marketable.
 We have reached the point where noona romance can function as one more recognizable dating-show promise rather than an experimental edge case.
-That is how niche dynamics become format business.

 This trend is landing because fan culture already did the groundwork